Bachelor of Education (Early Childhood)

 Note: Department permission required for enrolment

 This unit enables students to experience the professional work of early childhood teachers over a sustained period- 30 days, in a birth to 5 year old setting or preschool setting.
 With the support and guidance of a qualified early childhood teacher mentor students will build, consolidate and apply their growing knowledge, skills and understandings around early childhood teaching and learning, explore the legal, social and ethical responsibilities associated with being an early childhood educator and consider their role and responsibilities as teachers and leaders in local, national and global early education teaching communities.
 This unit requires students to demonstrate growing independence as a critically reflective early childhood professional, to reflect on developing professional profiles and to evaluate these experiences in relation to on-going professional growth.
-The student will build to a teaching load of four days per week (or equivalent) with the balance of the time focused on developing a teacher-led research project designed to explore and/or improve an aspect of pedagogy, curriculum or child development.
+The student will build to a teaching load of five days per week (or equivalent) with the balance of the time focused on developing a teacher-led research project designed to explore and/or improve an aspect of pedagogy, curriculum or child development.

 Candidates who are eligible for honours must complete the 6 credit points listed below instead of one Education Three Optional unit from semester 2.